KerryLin11/portfolio/README.md

 - Clean Reset: `rm -r -fo node_modules && npm install` deletes the node_modules folder and reinstalls it.
 (Useful for when files are corrupted)
 - <a> https://www.sunnypatel.net/#contact </a>
 - tree /f > treefile.txt
+- Components or data lists?
+  - Use components if it's about structure
+  - Use data lists if it's about content

 ## React Router Dom
 - React-router-dom `<Link>` binds urls to react components removing the need for `<a>` tags which requires page reloads